 What will happen when a COVID-19 vaccine is approved.
 Will IP rights prove a barrier to the access or affordability of these?

 Without entering into a debate about the premise of the question, the main barrier to access at the moment is the fact that the vaccines or medicines do not exist yet.
 Advancements in scientific knowledge and the clinical development process have to happen, both involving a huge financial investment.
 In this case national governments and NGOs are helping with both of those and discussions about access have been held from the outset.

 Talking more generally now.
-IP is fundamentally important within the pharma sector, in turn giving you greater visibility and influence within the c-suite.
-What advice would you have for Chief IP Counsels within organisations where IP isn’t valued so highly – and the IP department therefore not as visible or influential – who want to implement change?
+IP is fundamentally important within the pharma sector, in turn giving you greater visibility and influence within the C-Suite.
+What advice would you have for others in Chief IP Counsel roles within organisations where IP isn’t valued so highly – and the IP department therefore not as visible or influential – who want to implement change?

 Brilliant.
-Outside of work, we gather that you are a keen car enthusiast and sailor.
-Is it difficult to strike a good work life balance?
+Outside of work as Chief IP Counsel, we gather that you are a keen car enthusiast and sailor.
+Is it difficult to strike a good work-life balance?
 What advice would you have for others in similarly senior in-house positions struggling to strike such a balance?

 Sometimes it is tough but that is no different for me than for anyone else.
 Generally I would say that it is important to make sure that the demands of work are in line with what is sustainable from a personal health point of view but also in line with the needs and expectations of those around you, in my case, my family.
 What we think is appropriate isn’t necessarily the same as other family groups, but it is important to know where you all collectively agree your lines are.
 After that, I hope that I am in a long term relationship with the company and in any long term relationship there are going to be times when I have to be flexible and put a little more investment in, and then I hope for the same flexibility and understanding from my boss at other times.